-B. Provide the total number of students interested in the charter by grade level.
+B. Provide sufficient measurable, quantifiable and qualitative data-based evidence of abundant, broadbased support for the school among residents in the targeted community or student population (For instance, provide the total number of students interested in the charter by grade level.
 DO NOT provide names or specific letters of interest from families or students.
-If appropriate to demonstrate that the interested students meet the demographics of the students you are hoping to serve by the proposed school, disaggregate the number of prospective students by zip code, school of attendance (current), gender or type of current school (home, private, public), or other pertinent data.
+If appropriate to demonstrate that the interested students meet the demographics of the students you are hoping to serve by the proposed school, disaggregate the number of prospective students by zip code, school of attendance (current), gender or type of current school (home, private, public), or other pertinent data.)